Kernix13/vs-code-tips/README.md

 # VSCode Tips and Tricks

+This is a list of common and less well known tips, not a comprehensive list.

 ## Common Shortcuts

 **Note**: The shortcuts involving a letter are Uppercase to make them easier to read but they can be lowercase as well (and usually are).